mlcheng/js-cache/README.md

 cache.keys(); // ['key2', 'key3']
 ```

-The `key` cache was removed because it was the least recently used.
+The `key1` cache was removed because it was the least recently used.
 Let's try to get `key2`

 ```javascript
 cache.get('key2');